 Once a patient has been diagnosed with OSA, it should be determined whether treatment is indicated and, if so, which type of therapy is most appropriate.
 For the majority of patients, positive airway pressure (PAP) therapy is first-line therapy .
 The initiation of PAP therapy requires selection of a mode of PAP, device setting(s), and a patient-device interface.

 The initiation of PAP therapy in patients with OSA is reviewed here.
 The diagnosis and management of OSA more generally are discussed separately.
 (See "Clinical presentation and diagnosis of obstructive sleep apnea in adults" and "Home sleep apnea testing for obstructive sleep apnea in adults" and "Management of obstructive sleep apnea in adults".)

 MODES OF POSITIVE AIRWAY PRESSURE

-There are two major positive airway pressure (PAP) modalities used to treat patients with OSA: continuous PAP (CPAP) and bilevel PAP (BPAP) .
+There are two major positive airway pressure (PAP) modalities used to treat patients with OSA: continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP) .
 CPAP is generally preferred for most patients because it has been well studied, is simpler to use, and is less costly.
 Each of these modalities requires choosing between fixed or auto-titrating technology.